rytswd/get-gitops-k8s/stack/README.md

 #### 1. Create a Helm Chart

+> NOTE: Helm v3 is not yet supported in the current Argo CD version.
+This will be soon available.

 Helm CLI provides a template for creating a custom chart.
 Simply run that to create `cert-manager` directory.
 You will be updating many of the auto-generated files later, so you can leave the files untouched for now.

 ```bash